awsdocs/iam-user-guide/doc_source/access_policies_boundaries.md

 }
 ```

 This policy allows the principal to create a user in IAM\.
-If you attach this policy to the `AnayaIyengar` user, and Anaya tries to create a user, the operation fails\.
+If you attach this policy to the `ShirleyRodriguez` user, and Shirley tries to create a user, the operation fails\.
 It fails because the policy evaluation logic checks the policy used as the permissions boundary, which does not allow the `iam:CreateUser` operation\.
-To allow Anaya to perform operations in AWS, you must add a permissions policy with actions in Amazon S3, Amazon CloudWatch, or Amazon EC2\.
+To allow Shirley to perform operations in AWS, you must add a permissions policy with actions in Amazon S3, Amazon CloudWatch, or Amazon EC2\.

 ## Evaluating Effective Permissions with Boundaries<a name="access_policies_boundaries-eval-logic"></a>